 An initial response will be provided to you within 7 days from your request, and the outcome of the investigation given in 30 days.
 There may be situations where we are not required to provide you with access to your personal information, and we will set out the reasons for this.
 An example of this would be where the information related to existing or anticipated legal proceedings, or if your request was vexatious.

 You may also request to correct any of your personal information we hold if it is incorrect, inaccurate or out of date.
 We will generally rely on you to assist us in informing us if the information we hold about you is inaccurate or incomplete.

-If we collect government related identifiers, such as your Drivers Licence Number or Tax File Number, we do not use or disclose this information other than to the extent required by law.
-For instance, we will never adopt your Tax File Number as your account number to identify you.
+If we collect government related identifiers, such as your drivers licence number or tax file number, we do not use or disclose this information other than to the extent required or authorised by law.
+For instance, we will never adopt your tax file number as your account number to identify you.

 In most circumstances it will be necessary for us to identify you in order to successfully do business with you.
 However, where it is lawful and practicable to do so, we will offer you the opportunity of doing business with us without you providing us with personal information, for example where you make general enquiries about our products or services, or any special offers.

-If you have any questions about how we handle your personal information, contact our Privacy Officer by phone on 1300 218 598, via email at firstname.lastname@example.org, or at:
+If you have any questions about how we handle your personal information, contact our Privacy Officer by phone on 1300 476 278, via email at firstname.lastname@example.org

 Smartgroup Corporation Ltd